ThanePatrol/leetcode_bot/README.md

 ## Question lists
 Currently, the two supported question lists are Neetcode 150 and Blind 75.
 If you are interested in other lists, please open an issue.

+## Feature requests and support
+If there are additional features you think would be beneficial, or issues with installation please open an issue.

 ## Premium questions
 Premium questions are not currently supported.